tpenland/CommandDispatcher/samples/README.md

    ```

     - MqttSettings: This should be modified to match address and port of the running MQTT broker.
-    - CommandRouterDlls: This should point to folder containing the DeviceRegistryCommandRouters.dll (e.g. \Samples\PluginLibraries)
+    - CommandRouterDlls: This should point to folder containing the DeviceRegistryHttpCommandRouters.dll (e.g. \Samples\PluginLibraries)
-    - DeviceRegistry: These settings will be used by the DeviceRegistryHttp and DeviceRegistryCommandRouters.
+    - DeviceRegistry: These settings will be used by the DeviceRegistryHttp and DeviceRegistryHttpCommandRouters.
       - BaseAddress based needs to match the InMemoryHttpDeviceRegistry API address.
       - ApiEndpoint should not change unless the corresponding changes are made to the DeviceRegistry project.
-      - IncomingTopic is the MQTT Topic used by the DeviceRegistryCommandRouters to subscribe to the appropriate messages.
+      - IncomingTopic is the MQTT Topic used by the DeviceRegistryHttpCommandRouters to subscribe to the appropriate messages.
-      - OutgoingTopic is the MQTT Topic used by the DeviceRegistryCommandRouters to publish responses.
+      - OutgoingTopic is the MQTT Topic used by the DeviceRegistryHttpCommandRouters to publish responses.
 6. Run the [DeviceRegistryHttp](./DeviceRegistryHttp/) process to start the Web API.
 7. Run the [CommandDispatcher.Mqtt.Dispatcher.ConsoleHost](../src/CommandDispatcher.Mqtt.Dispatcher.ConsoleHost/)
-   - This will load the DeviceRegistryCommandRouters.dll into the ConsoleHost process and subscribe to the IncomingTopic defined in appsettings.json.
+   - This will load the DeviceRegistryHttpCommandRouters.dll into the ConsoleHost process and subscribe to the IncomingTopic defined in appsettings.json.
 8. Update the DeviceRegistryTestClient [appsettings.json](./DeviceRegistryTestClient/appsettings.json) with the values used above in the CommandDispatcher.Mqtt.Dispatcher.ConsoleHost [appsettings.json] to ensure the correct MQTT broker and topics are used by the test client.
 9. Run the [DeviceRegistryTestClient].
    - Use the menu to automatically create, query and delete devices.